 A: There is no simple answer to this question.
 Yoga and pilates are quite similar, yet they both come in different forms.
 You should choose according to what your goals are.

 Those seeking increased flexibility, reduced stress, and better stability can find these benefits with yoga especially.
 Those seeking injury prevention, muscle building, and better posture may want to try pilates.
+Improving posture is very important!

 Q: Is yoga or pilates better for pregnancy?

 A: Typically, yoga is better for pregnancy.
 It’s wise to choose a class that is labeled specifically “prenatal,” however, as all of the postures will keep the pregnant woman in mind.
-If you can’t find a prenatal yoga class, be sure to tell your instructor that you are pregnant, so they can direct you on which poses to avoid or modify.
+If you can’t find a prenatal yoga class, be sure to tell your yoga teacher that you are pregnant, so they can direct you on which poses to avoid or modify.

 Q: Which is better for arthritis yoga or pilates?